alyssamichelle/progress/The Future of JS 2018.md

 ## Angular

-For this girls opinion, Angular is still pretty hot *cough cough* points to Tesla’s hiring page.
+For this girls opinion Angular is still pretty hot *cough cough* points to Tesla’s hiring page.
 So many large companies made the switch from AngularJS to Angular and it would take something just shy of a miracle to switch them off this robust framework.

-In November, the latest version, Angular 5.1, was released.
-[Stephen Fluin](https://blog.angular.io/version-5-0-0-of-angular-now-available-37e414935ced) Angular’s Developer Advocate, wrote about all the juicy deets in [this](https://blog.angular.io/angular-5-1-more-now-available-27d372f5eb4e) blog post.
+In November, the latest versionAngula 5.1, was released.
+[Stephen Fluin](https://blog.angular.io/-now-available-) Angular’s Developer Advocate, wrote about all the juicy deets in [this](https:ogngularigeaaif5eb4e37e4e) blog post.

 I pinged Stephen on slack and asked what he thought Angular's biggest feat was in 2017.
 Here is what he had to say:

 > "In 2017 we've successfully balanced stability and innovation. making your applications smaller and faster without making you rewrite your code."
 >
 ~~> "It can go much further, like imagine in 3 years webassembly is good enough that we want to use it.
 Because we are a full platform, we could start shipping part of your apps as web assembly for you, without you having to do anything.
-Or ES2015 modules, or web components, or any of the 'modern web'."~~
+Or ES2015 modules, or web components, or any of the modern web'."~~

 I'm extremely pumped to see what Angular has in store for 2018, 19, and beyond.
 It feels like we are finally getting past those awkward teenage years, where we are still figuring out who we are and how we fit into the world.
 Now we know what kind of framework Angular is and needs to be and we are well on our way.

 As Rob Wormhald put it:
 > "Angular is ideal for building **complete applications** and our tooling, documentation and infrastructure have been primarily aimed at this use case..."

 For one thing, I think Angular elements are going to be HUGE.
 Rob gave a talk on them in November at [Angular Connect](https://www.youtube.com/watch?v=vHI5C-9vH-E).
 Angular elements are simply Angular Components wrapped in Custom Elements.
 These will bridge the gap and allow you to use Angular Components anywhere, without the full angular environment.
-Need an Angular Component included in your React project, no problem!
+Neeu  Angular Component included in your React project, no problem!
 Not only is the Angular team looking to solve these issues, but we also have so much to look forward to in the coming years.
 They hope to have a solution for everything you could possibly need in a typical Angular development environment.

 ***alyssa todo: change all to text to either we or I***